|

 crazy-quilt of seams as a result.
 Here and there enlarging cracks offered

-openings to the shallow crawl space behind them.
+openings to the shallow crawl space lying behind them.
 Earth shifting,

 courtesy of forces like tree root expansion or earthquake tremors, plus

-the effects of freeze-thaw cycles, can crack and degrade
+the annual effects of freeze-thaw cycles, can crack and degrade

-even sturdy walls over time.
+even the sturdiest walls over time.
 In some spots the base of the wall was

 |

-As roots grow and expand, they raise the soil and easily crack rock walls
+As roots expand, they raise the surrounding soil and easily crack rock walls

 |